-Join in on the Community-Driven Adventures of Almatia...
+Join the Community-Driven Adventures of Almatia...

 This new series of the WAYFARER Campaign Setting will consist of a string of short stories decided by you, the community of readers.
 Each installment of Almatia's journey will detail her trying times, along with a fully usable nonplayer character for Game Masters to use in their games of Pasts, Personas & Prophecies.